 While we wait for E.T. to return our numerous missed calls, let’s kill the time by playing some amazing intergalactic adventures.
 Kick Collector ass in Mass Effect 2.
 Mess around with adorable rocket science in Kerbal Space Program.
 Stare in awe at the sheer vastness of the universe in Eve Online.
 If you’re looking to go where only Bill Shatner and chums have boldly gone before, these are the best sci-fi and space games on PC.
 Just remember… no one will hear you scream.

 In movies and online, Star Trek has come a long way in a comparatively short space of time, though arguably it’s the initially troubled MMO that’s had the longest journey.
-Ravaged a little upon release for effectively being a bad fit, Star Trek Online has ended up filling its replica uniform rather well, even if it remains non-regulation for the most part.
+Ravaged a little upon release for effectively being a bad fit, Star Trek Online has ended up filling its replica uniform rather well, and is now regarded as one of the best MMORPGs around.

 It’s helpful to think of Star Trek Online not just as a game that manages to capture the spirit of the Roddenberry-enforced universe – with its pioneering forays into the unknown, tactical one-on-one battles, and meeting with curious aliens with an abiding love for human history – but as being part of an online fan convention.
 Players display their affiliations for TOS, TNG, or DS9, indulge their series knowledge and take part in various games on the side, namely via structured away team missions and battles in space.
 Being a game funded by microtransactions, you can also buy loads of tat, but the point is that Star Trek Online is not so much a sim for gamers who like Star Trek, but a hang-out for Star Trek fans who like to game.